 Frequently Asked Questions – click on any question to see the answer

 Student Veteran Career Conferences and the resume database are open to currently enrolled or recently graduated (within last 12 months) student veterans and military students (Active Duty, Army ROTC, Guard or Reserve) and military spouses pursuing a degree.

 Is there a cost for students to participate?

 No – there is no cost for students to participate in either the physical conferences or the resume database.
-Students do incur any transportation/lodging costs to get to a physical event.
+Students do incur any transportation/lodging costs to get to a physical event if they choose to attend an event in person.

 What info will I need to provide to register?

 When you register for a physical event or the resume database you will be asked to provide the following information:

 - Basics: name, school mailing address, permanent mailing address, email, phone number, college/university name, degree program, anticipated graduation date